ItsVidhi07/ProgressBridge/README.md

 The deployed frontend demonstrates the current user-facing ProgressBridge prototype.

-The GitHub repository additionally contains backend and supporting modules for database operations, AI-assisted activity matching, security, telemetry, and testing.
+The GitHub repository additionally contains backend and supporting modules for:

+- Database operations
+- AI-assisted activity matching
+- Security
+- Telemetry
+- Testing

 These components are being integrated progressively rather than being presented as a fully production-deployed system.